 Photo, courtesy, Distinctly Montana

 4) National Forest Service Cabins

 For a truly rustic vacation, rent a National Forest Service Cabin, located throughout Yellowstone Country.
 Snowmobile to these remote cabins and settle in for some quiet R&R. Days can be spent exploring and at night, cozy up next to a fire with some card games or conversation.
 Cabins have either wood or electric heat, (wood is provided,) mattresses and basic cooking utensils.
-Check out the cabin options, and make your reservations here.
+Check out the

 West Yellowstone, photo, Ken Takata

 There’s nothing like being outside and getting your blood pumping.
 The fresh air, beautiful scenery and adrenaline-packed riding is nothing short of bliss.
 Round out your visit enjoying some delicious Montana meals, good company and relaxing evenings.